Close Menu

 “A court of this state has temporary emergency jurisdiction if the child is present in this state and the child has been abandoned or it is necessary in an emergency to protect the child because the child, or a sibling or parent of the child, is subjected to or threatened with mistreatment or abuse.” (source)

-Two Types of Motions For Emergency Custody in Florida
+Two Types of Motions for Emergency Custody in Florida

-1. Ex-Parte Motions
+1) Ex-Parte Motions

 An ex-parte emergency motion is filed and sent directly to the judge without informing the other party.

-2. Regular Emergency Motions With Notice to the Other Side
+2) Regular Emergency Motions with Notice

-What You Need to Show To Get an Emergency Hearing in Family Court
+What You Need to Show to Get an Emergency Hearing in Family Court

 How to Get Emergency Child Custody in Florida

-Important: if someone is in imminent danger, contact law enforcement immediately
+Important: If someone is in imminent danger, contact law enforcement immediately.

 Use Emergency Motions for Custody Sparingly